yw5mj/cmgtools-lite/XZZ2l2nu/README.md

   git checkout -b xzz2l2nu_heppy_76X mmhy/xzz2l2nu_heppy_76X
   ```

-4.1.
+  [below is not need for everyday life.]

   Optionally, you can store the Heppy branch into your own repository if you need to do some developement on the Heppy framework directly:

   ```
   git remote add origin https://github.com/<your own github name>/cmg-cmssw.git